Visiting the Library of Congress Young Readers Center with Kids

 Housed below the gloriously breath-taking Great Hall of the Library of Congress Thomas Jefferson Building, the Young Readers Center is an oasis for kids and families who love books.

 We made our way from the Great Hall down to the ground floor and down a long, dim corridor.
 At the end we reached a bright and inviting 3-room space that houses both current and classic books for children and teens.
 Upon entering, we were immediately welcomed and given a brief tour of the Center.
-A member of our group asked if we could check out books, and we were told that we could enjoy the books onsite; if we found one we especially liked, the librarians would gladly help us locate a circulating copy at our local public library.

 The preteen who was previously unexcited about the outing was quickly impressed by the teen room, in particular the display of numerous advance copies of yet-to-be-released books.